Metrics & Dimensions

 Dimension Categories

-Category | Description | Requires host agent (kprobe) |
+Category | Description | Requires host agent |

-Network and Traffic Topology | Used to filter or group-by on information related to devices including interface names and descriptions, port IDs, etc. | No |
+Network and Traffic Topology | Filter/group-by device info like interface names, descriptions, port IDs. | No |

-Cloud Dimensions | Used to filter or group-by on fields in VPC flow logs from cloud providers. | No |
+Cloud Dimensions | Filter/group-by VPC flow log fields from cloud providers. | No |

-Geolocation Dimensions | Used to filter or group-by on flow properties related to physical location (e.g. country codes, city names, etc.). | No |
+Geolocation Dimensions | Filter/group-by physical location properties (country codes, city names, etc.). | No |

-Application Decodes | Data related to DNS lookup and HTTP, including domain name, referrer, status, etc.). | Yes |
+Application Decodes | Data on DNS lookups and HTTP (domain name, referrer, status). | Yes |

-Container Networking Dimensions | Dimensions related to containers; currently Kubernetes.
+Container Networking Dimensions | Related to Kubernetes.
 Note: Use of Kubernetes with Kentik requires a special software agent; contact Customer Success for further information. |

 |

-Device Metrics Dimensions | Dimensions enabling you to do filtering or top-X evaluations based on metrics from devices (e.g. SNMP, Streaming Telemetry). | |
+Device Metrics Dimensions | Filter/top-X evaluations based on device metrics (e.g., SNMP, Streaming Telemetry). | Yes |

-MPLS Dimensions | Dimensions related to Multiprotocol Label Switching. | |
+MPLS Dimensions | Related to Multiprotocol Label Switching. | |

-Device-specific Dimensions | Used to filter or group-by on fields in flow records from specific types of devices such as Palo Alto Networks firewalls or Cisco ASA. | No |
+Device-specific Dimensions | Filter/group-by fields in flow records from specific devices (e.g., Palo Alto Networks firewalls or Cisco ASA). | No |

 Notes: